epiforecasts/socialmixr/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Removed the UTF-8 encoded string from the included data set
+* Enclosed examples that take longer than 5 seconds in '\dontrun'

 ## Test environments
-* local macOS install (10.13.6), R 3.5.2
+* local macOS install (10.13.6), R 3.6.1
-* local linux install (Ubuntu 16.04), R 3.5.2
+* local linux install (Ubuntu 16.04), R 3.6.1
 * Ubuntu (Trusty) on travis-ci

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was a NOTE about two examples taking > 5s.
-These have been wrapped in "\dontrun".
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 0 packages with problems.